sametcaka/SU2_wiki_images/Cygwin-Build-for-Windows.md

 ### Overview
 Cygwin is a linux emulator, which allows the user to run linux programs on a Windows machine.
 Downloads and more information on Cygwin is available at http://www.cygwin.com/.
-To compile and run SU2 in Cygwin on a Windows machine, you will need to configure Cygwin with the appropriate settings, and then continue from within Cygwin as though you were using a linux machine.
+To compile and run SU2 in Cygwin on a Windows machine, you will need to configure Cygwin with the appropriate packages (listed below), and then continue from within Cygwin as though you were using a linux machine.
+In summary, the steps are:

+1. Download Cygwin installer
+2. Install Cygwin, selecting the packages necessary to compile the source code.
+3. Download the source code into a directory within cygwin/
+4. Install SU2 according to the directions for the linux installation.

 ### Notes on installing Cygwin for first-time or beginner Cygwin users
 * It is often recommended to install in  a directory rather than the default C:\ location.